All Episodes

 This is a huge blue state.

-It is rife with Union control, rife with rabid radical leftists, extremists all over that state, who tried to destroy this guy.
+It is rife with union control, rife with rabid radical leftists, extremists all over that state who tried to destroy this guy.

 And not only did he keep his job, not only did he beat them back, he succeeded in implementing exactly what he promised he was going to do.

-And here's a one billion dollar tax cut.
+And here's a $1 billion tax cut.

-He's got not a gimmick, but he's got economic policy generating this surplus.
+He's got, not a gimmick, but he's got economic policy generating this surplus.

 And he's got more people working.

-Because there are more people working, and because as more people are working and paying taxes, you need to decrease the amount each person pays.
+And because as more people are working and paying taxes, you need to decrease the amount each person pays.

 It's just simple mathematics.